mijp1/castep-docs/docs/tutorials/Coreloss/Coreloss.md

 This tells us what kind of pseudopotential is used for the boron.
 To specify that there is a 1s electron missing, all you have to do is add `{1s1.00}` at the end: with only 1 electron in the 1s shell, there is a core electron missing: a core hole.

-Go into `hbn.cell`, and add the lines
+Go into `cbn.cell`, and add the lines

 ```
 %block species_pot